 She adds, “For me, the company’s mission statement about working towards a better and healthier world is very important.
-I also love the variety in the job, and the fact that we are given a lot responsibility from the moment we start.
+I also love the variety in the job and the fact that we are given a lot of responsibility from the moment we start.
 I feel trusted by the company, and I get the freedom to really build up my projects.”

 You might also like